felicity-borg/Microsoft-TDSP/Docs/team-lead-tasks.md

 ## Mount Azure file storage on your local machine

-1. To mount your Azure file storage to your local machie when using Windows, use the following script.
+ To mount your Azure file storage to your local machine when using Windows, use the following script.

 `wget "https://raw.githubusercontent.com/Azure/Azure-MachineLearning-DataScience/master/Misc/TDSP/AttachFileShare.ps1" -outfile "AttachFileShare.ps1"
 .\AttachFileShare.ps1`